FSL Policies and Procedures

 Fraternity and Sorority Life Social Events Procedures

-The purpose of the PDF Document: FSL Social Event Procedures (PDF) is to promote the management of risk associated with the use of alcohol.
+The purpose of the Word Document: FSL Social Event Procedures (PDF) is to promote the management of risk associated with the use of alcohol.
 Additionally, this document reinforces policies set forth by the inter/national fraternities and sororities represented at Johns Hopkins University.
 This procedure also reinforces polices set forth by Johns Hopkins University, specifically the Homewood Off-Campus Party Registration and Safety Policy, and the Events Involving Alcohol Policy.

 Digital Recruitment Procedures